Turning back in time

 Be guided by the music

-You will be guided from room to room as you immerse yourself in this shared experience, which is part audio tour, part art installation.
-As the music swells to its conclusion in the final space you will be moved and enchanted by the strains of ‘The Lark Ascending’ and the glorious view which is even more commanding from the top floor.
+You will be guided from room to room as you immerse yourself in this shared experience, As the music swells to its conclusion in the final space you will be moved and enchanted by the strains of ‘The Lark Ascending’ and the glorious view which is even more commanding from the top floor.

 Voices are provided by Virginia McKenna OBE, Lindy Alexander, Brian Kay, Sir Richard Stilgoe, Patrick Newberry and Alison Jermyn who all gave their time and talents to support the house.
 We gratefully acknowledge their generous contribution.